oneapi-src/oneTBB/rfcs/README.md

 A proposal that is implemented, added to the oneTBB specification, and supported as a full feature appears in the `rfcs/supported` directory.
-An RFC for a fully supported feature in the `rfcs/supported` directory should have a link to the section in the oneTBB specification that has its formal wording.
+An RFC for a fully supported feature in the `rfcs/supported` directory should have a link to the section in the oneTBB specification with its formal wording.

 A feature that is removed or a proposal that is abandoned or rejected will